 In the event that scheduled classes need to be cancelled or altered in some manner the School Dean/Director will contact the students, faculty and staff via the mass communication system.
-The closure will also be posted on the school website.
-(Who will be responsible for doing this?)
+The closure will also be posted on the school LMS.
 Any media contact, press releases, email or website assistance must be coordinated through the Covenant Public Information Officer.